 Any comments?
 Please email firstname.lastname@example.org

 Remember to hit the refresh button if you bookmark the page to ensure you get the most up to date version of the site.
 I am updating at least once a week now so check back soon!

 Visit the website for details of how to order the brand new and fully updated

 The B13 broadcast season is here, don’t get left behind!
 Order your copy of WRTH 2014 from: www.wrth.com.
 If the site shows 2014, please try again in a few days (waiting for confirmation of ship dates) - A14 schedules, and updates, are now available - for free download!
 Visit the site for these, and more.

-I am pleased to offer this site as a mirror download site for the JT65-HF software from Joe Large, W4CQZ.
-Please join the JT65-HF Google Group and the Logger/Chat/Activity pages (both are free to join) where there is a friendly and active community of JT65-HF users who are always willing to help, chat, set up skeds etc.
+I am pleased to offer this site as a mirror download site for the original JT65-HF software from Joe Large, W4CQZ.

-Please click on the picture to download the setup EXE file for JT65-HF v1.09.3 (the latest version, see the Yahoo group for more information on newly implemented features.)
+Please click on the picture to download the setup EXE file for JT65-HF v1.09.3 (the latest/last version).

 If you wish to download the previous version (1.07 - zip file, with instal instructions) click HERE

 For more information on JT65, see my Digital Modes page